-The Corporation's management team consists of seasoned professionals with track records of strong leadership, management integrity, and delivery of value to their shareholders, employees, and communities.
+Mandalay is committed to operating safely and in an environmentally responsible manner, while developing a high level of community and employee engagement.
 The Corporation is focused on commodities in which management has extensive experience, such as Au, Ag, Sb, and other base metals.
 The Corporation operates and has interests in countries that have a long-standing tradition of mining, low political risk and clear legal frameworks for tenure and taxation.
-Today, these jurisdictions include Australia, Chile and Sweden.
+Today, these jurisdictions include Australia and Sweden.